dbkangaroo/website/en/document/sqlite.md

 ---
-title: SQLite support
+title: SQLite enhancements
 lang: en-US
 ---

-# SQLite support
+# SQLite enhancements

 ## Create database connection quickly
 Drag and drop a sqlite database file from file manager into connection home page, the connection is created quickly.